 Then there was a stage when the reality dawned that getting large companies to change the way they managed shared data was hard, depending as it did as much on modifying human behavior as solving technology issues.
-Getting a large enterprise to agree on a single golden version of customer or product data despite a plethora of competing requirements and internal political rivalries proved an elusive goal.
+Getting a large enterprise to agree on a single golden record of customer or product data despite a plethora of competing requirements and internal political rivalries proved an elusive goal.

-Master data management software's new phase
+Master data management's new phase

 This cold reality of disillusionment with master data was, to an extent, rescued by the rise of data governance, whereby businesses came to consider ownership of data a corporate asset rather than a task foisted on them by corporate IT departments.
 This development neatly complemented MDM technology and enabled it to be deployed more successfully, as the initiatives were now aligned with the business side.